sxz0/Internship_code/README.md

 *TREASURE* folder is the one to be placed in the RPi devices, it requires to have py-videocore (RPi Zero/1/2/3) or py-videocore6 (RPi 4) installed.

-*config.txt* and *cmdline.txt* should be placed in /boot partition of the SD to enable turbo_mode and isolate CPU 3.
+*/boot/ config.txt* and *cmdline.txt* should be placed in /boot partition of the SD to enable turbo_mode and isolate CPU 3.